dhershman1/simply_valid/README.md

 Latest ✔ | Latest ✔ | Untested | Untested | Latest ✔ | 9+ ✔

 ## Usage
+As of **v2.2.0** you will need to call the `simplyValid` property from the module to use the method array pattern.

+However you can also call any of the built in validation methods the same way if you only need one or two.
+Making tree shaking that much better

 Using Standardized JS
 ```js
 import {simplyValid} from 'simply_valid';